Skip to main content

 Vaping is an increasing concern for high schools around the world.
 Many students are attracted to the flavours and social aspect of vaping, leading to a rise in its popularity.

-Register for early access to the OurFutures Vaping Prevention Program
+Register your school to access the OurFutures Vaping Prevention Program

 Register